 How do you select the species that is right for you?

 Your two biggest concerns with regard to species are durability and look.
 Consider how hard you need your flooring to be based on the expected kind of traffic the area is going to handle.
 Consult the Janka Hardness Scale, and find the level of durability you need.
 Once you have ruled out the woods that are too soft, you can base your decisions on aesthetics.
 Different species not only have different color tones, but also different grain patterns, and levels of contrast between grain and the wood proper.
 You can order samples, and look deeper into your short list for specific considerations.

 What is the difference between First Quality, Cabin Grade and Tavern Grade?

-While the other 80% of the cabin grade flooring is not going to be perfect, not every board will have the same blemish, some may have none.
+While the other 80% of the cabin (also known as 'shop' or 'tavern') grade flooring is not going to be perfect, not every board will have the same blemish, some may have none.
 Take the time to go through the material and sort out boards, to plan your placement of the best planks, using blemished pieces as the ones you cut off to finish a row, place in a closet, or where the couch will be.
 Some people hide all of the blemishes and are left with a first quality look while others work them in, letting extra knots and grain add to the rustic reality of the look of their floor.
-It’s a matter of personal judgment, so if you’re considering a cabin grade purchase, feel free to call us and ask any questions that you have.
+It’s a matter of personal judgment.
+If it's not for you, great, go with first quality (and still save, with us, at least), but if you are considering a cabin grade purchase, feel free to call us and ask any questions that you have.
+We sell a lot of it to a lot of happy people, so we'll have answers for you.
 Taking a little more time to prepare an installation can get you an amazing floor at quite a discount.

 How Will It Be Installed?